 Keep your pets groomed

 Even though grooming services might not be as easily accessible, it is good to keep your pets fur short and nails trimmed.
 This makes ensures that their fur does not pick up germs or bacteria on their walks.
-Regular brushing also helps to keep them from shedding too much along with a healthy coat and skin.
+Regular brushing with a fur brush also helps to keep them from shedding too much along with a healthy coat and skin.